HamChowderr/myMVP-starterkit/README.md

 -- Create policy for customers
 CREATE POLICY "Allow workspace members to view their customers" ON public.billing_customers FOR SELECT USING (true);

+-- Add policy for service role to manage billing_customers CREATE POLICY "Allow service role to manage billing_customers" ON public.billing_customers FOR ALL USING (auth.role() = 'service_role');

 -- Create invoices table with gateway-agnostic design CREATE TABLE IF NOT EXISTS public.billing_invoices (